 (c) The latter interest does not justify Johnson’s conviction.
 The restriction on Johnson’s political expression is content-based, since the Texas statute is not aimed at protecting the physical integrity of the flag in all circumstances, but is designed to protect it from intentional and knowing abuse that causes serious offense to others.
 It is therefore subject to “the most exacting scrutiny.”
 Boos v.
 Barry, 485 U.S. 312.

 The Government may not prohibit the verbal or nonverbal expression of an idea merely because society finds the idea offensive or disagreeable, even where our flag is involved.
 Nor may a State foster its own view of the flag by prohibiting expressive conduct relating to it, since the Government may not permit designated symbols to be used to communicate a limited set of messages.
 Moreover, this Court will not create an exception to these principles protected by the First Amendment for the American flag alone.

 BRENNAN, J., delivered the opinion of the Court, in which MARSHALL, BLACKMUN, SCALIA, and KENNEDY, JJ., joined.
 KENNEDY, J., filed a concurring opinion.
 REHNQUIST, C.J., filed a dissenting opinion, in which WHITE and O’CONNOR, JJ., joined.
 STEVENS, J., filed a dissenting opinion.

 Texas v.
 Johnson, 491 U.S. 397 (1989)

 Mr. Johnson publicly burned an American flag during a political demonstration.
-He was arrested and convicted by of violating a Texas penal code prohibiting the desecration of “a venerated object”, in other words the American Flag.
+He was arrested and convicted of violating a Texas penal code prohibiting the desecration of “a venerated object”, in other words, the American Flag.